SoulDev07/CodeFrame/README.md

 - **Line Numbers**: Optionally include line numbers for better context.
 - **Window Controls**: Add OS X-style window buttons and titles for a polished look.
 - **Flexible Output**: Save screenshots to disk or copy them to the clipboard.
+- **External CSS Support**: Use a custom CSS file to style the snippet container (backgrounds, gradients, images and more).

 ## Getting Started